 Vitamins that your scalp and hair love

-- A Accelerates cell renewal, strengthens scalp skin.
+- A It accelerates cell renewal, strengthens the skin of the scalp.

 - C Antioxidant, stimulates collagen formation.

-- D It affects follicle function and the growth cycle.
+- D It affects the functioning of the follicles and the growth cycle.

 - E Maintains moisture, protects against damage.

-- F (omega 6) Strengthens the scalp's skin barrier, preventing dryness.
+- F (omega 6) Strengthens the skin barrier of the scalp, prevents dryness.

-- Iron It supplies oxygen to cells – without it, there is no growth.
+- Iron Supplies oxygen to the cells - without it there is no growth.

 What else affects hair health?

-Although vitamins are key, they are not the only factor. hair loss and scalp condition also affect:
+While vitamins are key, they are not the only factor.
+Na hair loss and condition scalp also affects:

 - pregnancy and childbirth,